SamuelSwartzberg/flashcardifying_text_temp/phil.md

 ## intext

-Across philosohpical subdisciplines, ⟮c+;internalism⟯ / ⟮c+;externalism⟯ assert that a particular phenomenon ⟮c+;has a basis / depends on factors⟯ that is/are ⟮c+;internal⟯/⟮c+;external⟯ to the ⟮c+;subject⟯
+Across philosohpical subdisciplines, ⟮internalism⟯ / ⟮externalism⟯ assert that a particular phenomenon ⟮has a basis / depends on factors⟯ that is/are ⟮internal⟯/⟮external⟯ to the ⟮subject⟯

 ## real

-In general, if one is realist about something, one thinks ⟮c+;That it has an existence beyond the mind of the observer⟯ In general, if one is anti-realist about something, one thinks ⟮c+;that it does not have an existence beyond the mind of the observer⟯
+In general, if one is realist about something, one thinks ⟮That it has an existence beyond the mind of the observer⟯ In general, if one is anti-realist about something, one thinks ⟮that it does not have an existence beyond the mind of the observer⟯

 ## resources